Capacities associated with scalar signed Riesz kernels, and analytic capacity: Proof of

 \begin{co} Given three different points $x_1,x_2,x_3\in\mathbb{R}^2,$ we have

 Hence, the quantities $p_1(x_1,x_2,x_3)$ and $p_2(x_1,x_2,x_3)$ are non-negative, and vanish if and only if $x_1$, $x_2$, $x_3$ are aligned. \end{co}

-In the plane the singular Cauchy transform $C(\mu)$ may be written as $C(\mu)=R^1(\mu)-iR^2(\mu)$.
-By Corollary~\ref{permutacions2} and the $T(1)$-Theorem , we see that $C(\mu)$ is bounded on~$L^2(\mu)$ if and only if one of its real components, no matter which one, is bounded on $L^2(\mu)$.
+In the plane the singular Cauchy transform $C$ with respect to the underlying measure $\mu$ may be written as $C(f\mu)=R^1(f\mu)-iR^2(f\mu)$.
+By Corollary~\ref{permutacions2} and the $T(1)$-Theorem , we see that $C$ is bounded on~$L^2(\mu)$ if and only if one of its real components, no matter which one, is bounded on $L^2(\mu)$.
 We state this, for emphasis, as a corollary.

-\begin{co} If $\mu$ is a compactly supported positive measure in the plane having linear growth, the Cauchy transform of $\mu$ is bounded on $L^2(\mu)$ if and only if $R^i(\mu)$ is bounded on $L^2(\mu)$ for one $i\in\{ 1,2\}$. \end{co}
+\begin{co} If $\mu$ is a compactly supported positive measure in the plane having linear growth, the Cauchy transform of $\mu$ is bounded on $L^2(\mu)$ if and only if $R^i$ is bounded on $L^2(\mu)$ for one $i\in\{ 1,2\}$. \end{co}

 For a positive measure $\mu$ with linear growth we have, by \eqref{l2perm},

 where the last inequality follows easily from the formula